 (PS: Milan to Basel route was even better than Zurich-Lucern-Engelberg, as I explored during a day trip to Mount Titlis from Zurich)

-When the peaks became a less-distant reality and started to rise up, the bus continued along an impossibly tight valley and slowly gained altitude – which offered dramatic views of the small towns below.
-Quaint Swiss villages, ski resorts, and emerald green forests blurred past the windows, for hours on end.
+When the peaks became a less-distant reality and started rising up, the bus continued along an impossibly tight valley and slowly gained altitude – which offered dramatic views of the small towns below.
+Quaint Swiss villages, ski resorts, and emerald-green forests blurred past the windows, for hours on end.

 We even made a coffee break somewhere on the way, and I couldn’t stop myself from capturing that beautiful green thing that carried us here.

-Never Fly In Switzerland
+Avoid Flying In Switzerland

 2 Months In Europe.
 8 Countries.
-At least 18 Bus Rides!
+At least 18 Bus Rides

 Have you also backpacked across Europe?
 What was your favorite journey?
 And how did you travel?